micmejia/bible-dump/AMPC/Mark/Mark 5.md

-And who had endured much [^i]suffering under [the hands of] many physicians and had spent all that she had, and was no better but instead grew worse.
+And who had endured much suffering under [the hands of] many physicians and had spent all that she had, and was no better but instead grew worse.